citp/privacy-policy-historical/w/wo/wor/world-free4u.com.md

-> *The following text is extracted and transformed from the world-free4u.com privacy policy that was archived on 2015-06-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150603014134id_/http%3A//www.world-free4u.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the world-free4u.com privacy policy that was archived on 2015-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151201040230id_/http%3A//www.world-free4u.com/privacy-policy) for the most accurate reproduction.*

-# World Free 4 u Privacy Policy - World Free 4 u
+# Privacy Policy - World Free 4 u - Free 300MB Dual Audio Movies Download

 This Privacy Policy governs the manner in which World Free 4 u collects, uses, maintains and discloses information collected from users (each, a “User”) of the <http://www.world-free4u.com/> website (“Site”).
 This privacy policy applies to the Site and all products and services offered by World Free 4 u.